FlorentB974/docker_mcp/README.md

 ## Features

+- Deploy Docker compose stacks from chat: give the YAML content directly the prompt
+- Remove Docker compose stacks by project name
-- **Multi-server support**: Connect to multiple Docker servers simultaneously via TCP or Unix sockets
+- Multi-server support: Connect to multiple Docker servers simultaneously via TCP or Unix sockets
-- **Flexible connection methods**: Support for TCP connections and Unix socket connections
+- Flexible connection methods: Support for TCP connections and Unix socket connections
 - List and manage Docker containers across all servers
 - Monitor container statistics and performance
 - Analyze logs from containers on any server